marcygon/TechWave-Backend/README.md

 :uk:
-## Project description: Eventia
+## Project description: TechWave

-The **Eventia** project is a digital platform for organizing and publishing events that aims to facilitate the organization and promotion of technology-related events.
+The **TechWave** project is a digital platform for organizing and publishing events that aims to facilitate the organization and promotion of technology-related events.
 The platform allows users to register and access detailed information about available events, such as the location, description, date, and time, so they can efficiently plan their attendance.

 ## :rocket:Key features of the platform: